Complete Neural Networks for Complete Euclidean Graphs: A : Proofs

-\gramnet* \begin{proof} By Theorem~\ref{thm:gram_test} it is sufficient to show that for Lebesgue almost every $(\alpha,\beta)$, the mapping $\embed_\alpha$ is permutation invariant and separating on $\RR^{3\times n} $, and the mapping $\embed_\beta$ is permutation invariant and separating on the image of the mapping $f_\alpha$ which we define as By \cref{thm:lowdim} we know that $\embed_\alpha$ is separating for Lebesgue almost every $\alpha$.
-For fixed $\alpha$, we know that $f_\alpha$ is a semi-algebraic mapping as a composition of semi-algebraic mappings, and therefore the dimension of its image is $\leq \dim(\RR^{3\times n})=3n $ (see \cite{basu} for the necessary real algebraic geometry statements re composition and dimension).
-To apply Theorem~\ref{thm:gram_test} we need to work with a permutation invariant domain, so we require $f_\alpha$ to be injective on
+By Theorem~\ref{thm:lowdim} we know that $\embed_\alpha$ is separating for Lebesgue almost every $\alpha$.
+For fixed $\alpha$, we know that $f_\alpha$ is a semi-algebraic mapping, since it is a composition of polynomials and the piecewise linear sort function, which are semi-algebraic mappings, and as compositions of semi-algebraic mappings are semi-algebraic mappings.
+The dimension of the image of a semi-algebraic mapping is never larger than the dimension of the domain, and so $f_\alpha(\RR^{3\times n}) $ is a semi-algebraic set of dimension $\leq \dim(\RR^{3\times n})=3n $ (see \cite{basu} for the necessary real algebraic geometry statements regarding composition and dimension).
+To apply Theorem~\ref{thm:2sewl} we need to work with a permutation invariant domain, so we artificially enlarge the domain of $\embed_\beta$ to be

 which is a finite union of sets of dimension $\leq 3n$ and hence also has dimension $\leq 3n$.
-It follows that for almost every $\beta$ the function $\embed_\beta$ is separating on this permutation invariant set.
-Using Fubini's theorem, this implies that for almost every $(\alpha,\beta)$ the functions $\embed_\alpha$ and $\embed_\beta$ are both separating, and this proves the theorem.
+It follows that for almost every $\beta$ the function $\embed_\beta$ is separating on this permutation invariant set, with embedding dimension of $6n+1$ as we defined in \eqref{def:embed2}.
+Using Fubini's theorem, this implies that for almost every $(\alpha,\beta)$ the functions $\embed_\alpha$ and $\embed_\beta$ are both separating, and this proves the theorem. \end{proof}